Transport in Dorset: A347 road

-The A347 road travels north to south.
-It begins at Ferndown and runs down on New Road through West Parley.
+The A347 road runs north-south.
+Its northern end is at Ferndown and from there it runs south on New Road through West Parley.
 At Northbourne Roundabout, the route continues onto Wimborne Road.
 The A347 turns into Whitelegg Way and continues around the north east boundary of Northbourne to the Redhill Roundabout where it goes south, coming off Wimborne Road onto Redhill Avenue.
 At the Ensbury Park junction the route crosses straight onto Boundary Road which continues to the Boundary Roundabout by Bournemouth University.
 The A347 road goes eastwards along Talbot Avenue, cross the Talbot Roundabout and straight to the East Avenue Roundabout where the route re-joins Wimborne Road at South Winton.
 Wimborne Road turns immediately south at Cemetery Junction and the A347 road follows it to Richmond Hill Roundabout where the route terminates.

 A348 road

 The A348 road begins at Trickett's Cross, Ferndown and travels south towards along Ringwood Road towards Longham.
 The route crosses the Bear Cross Roundabout and continues south towards Turbary Park, crossing the West Howe Roundabout and follows Ringwood Road south over the Mountbatten Roundabout at Knighton Heath and Wallisdown Road.
 The A348 route becomes the A3049 road and turns off at the Alderney Roundabout onto Canford Way towards Canford Heath.
 At Mannings Heath Roundabout the route turns south onto Dorset Way and continues past Tower Park and across Tower Park Roundabout.
-The road then travels west forming the border between Canford Heath and Oakdale, crossing the Fleetsbridge gyratory and terminates at the Upton Services at Holes Bay North Roundabout.
+The road then travels west forming the border between Canford Heath and Oakdale, crossing the Fleetsbridge gyratory and terminating at the Upton Services at Holes Bay North Roundabout.